apache/cordova-docs/www/_posts/2018-11-23-cordova-android-7.1.4.md

 tags: news releases
 ---

-We are happy to announce that `Cordova Android 7.1.4` has been released!
-This fixes a bug we unfortunately introduced with our 7.1.3 release a few days ago.
-Thanks for the quick reports on GitHub issues and the help in identifying the problem.
+We are happy to announce that Cordova Android `7.1.4` has been released!
+This resolves an issue that was introduced in the recent `7.1.3` release.
+Thanks to the user community for the quick reports on GitHub issues and the help in identifying the problem.

-If you have been staying on Cordova Android 6.x due to compatibility issues with 3rd party plugins, we strongly encourage you to try an update to Cordova Android 7.1.4.
+If you have been staying on Cordova Android 6.x due to compatibility issues with 3rd party plugins, we strongly encourage you to try an update to Cordova Android `7.1.4`.
 Please [file issues](https://github.com/apache/cordova-android/issues) if you run into any plugin compatibility issues with this new release.

 To upgrade: